cloud-ark/kubeplus/details.rst

 Above annotations are used to declare annotation / label / spec-property based relationships that instances of this Custom Resource can have with other Resources.

-These annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by application developers.
+These annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by DevOps engineers.

 As an example, annotations on Moodle Custom Resource Definition (CRD) are shown below: